CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../Media/azm9-93.png)

-   >**Note**: The names of several tables correspond to the solutions you installed earlier in this lab.
+   >**Note:** The names of several tables correspond to the solutions you installed earlier in this lab.
 In particular, **InsightMetrics** is used by Azure VM Insights to store performance metrics.

 1. Make sure query mode is set to **KQL mode(1)**, click on **Run** and then review the results **(3)**.

     ![](../Media/azm9-92.png)

-     >**Note**: You might need to wait a few minutes before the update data becomes available.
+     >**Note:** You might need to wait a few minutes before the updated data becomes available.

 ### Review
 In this lab, you have completed: